 SEEMP Part 1: Ship Management Plan for Energy Efficiency

-The Ship Energy Efficiency Management Plan (SEEMP) Part 1 is a pivotal component of the International Maritime Organization's (IMO) initiatives to diminish greenhouse gas emissions.
+SEEMP's Part 1 is a pivotal component of IMO's initiatives to reduce greenhouse gas emissions.
 It aims to foster sustainable shipping practices.
 MARPOL Annex VI mandates that ships of 400 gross tonnage (GT) and above, engaged in international voyages, must carry a SEEMP.
 The primary objective of SEEMP Part 1 is to devise a ship management plan.
 This plan seeks to enhance energy efficiency and curtail carbon emissions through the adoption of efficient operational and management practices.

 Requirements for SEEMP Part 1

-Ship owners or operators are tasked with crafting a ship-specific SEEMP and ensuring its presence on each vessel in their fleet.
+Ship owners or operators are tasked with devising a ship-specific SEEMP and ensuring its presence on each vessel of their fleet.
 The SEEMP Part 1 must adhere to a specific framework and structure.
 This framework includes planning, implementation, monitoring, self-evaluation, and improvement.
 Such an approach facilitates the continuous enhancement of ship operational efficiency and the reduction of greenhouse gas emissions.

 To comply with SEEMP Part 1 requirements, ships must possess an International Energy Efficiency (IEE) Certificate.
 This certificate verifies the ship's Energy Efficiency Design Index (EEDI), a measure of the vessel's energy efficiency.
 The IEE Certificate is valid for the ship's entire life.
 It is issued during the initial survey for new ships or after the first survey post-January 1, 2013, for existing ships.
-Recognized Organizations are authorized to issue certificates for Australian.
+Recognized Organizations are authorized to issue certificates, on behalf of Flag Administrations.

 Key Components of SEEMP Part 1